Scroll Down for information on the Welsummer

 Terracotta to Chocolate - matt preferred

-In 1943 the Autosexing Breeds Association was formed demonstrating the interest in, and commercial importance of, the breeds.
-However in less than 25 years the ABA was disbanded when interest in the breeds plummeted as modern commercial hybrids replaced the use of pure breeds .
+In 1943 the Autosexing Breeds Association was formed demonstrating the interest in; and more especially the commercial importance of; the Autosexing breeds.
+However in less than 25 years the ABA was disbanded and interest in the breeds plummeted as modern commercial hybrids replaced the use of pure breeds.
 The commercial hybrids were designed for the intensive farming methods which regrettably had became the norm; the traditional breeds and the Autosexing breeds were ill suited to intensive farming methods being more suited to the free range conditions and outdoor life for which they had been bred.

 In poultry the 'barred' pattern is sex-linked, the cockerels have two sex chromosomes and the pullets only one, chicks of a barred breed have a light patch on the top of the head when they hatch, and in chicks with black down both sexes are very similar.
 When the barring is combined with brown colouring however the light spot on the head of the pullets is either very small and well defined or non-existant, and in addition there is a very clearly defined darker 'stripe' down the body.
 In the cockerels the light patch covers most of the head, the down is much paler and there is only a very blurred indistinct body stripe.